n8henrie/icsConverterWebapp/README.md

 Google App Engine hosted Python webapp to convert a properly formatted .csv file to functioning .ics file.
 See my post [here](http://n8henrie.com/2013/05/spreadsheet-to-calendar/) for details.

-~~icsConverterWebapp Live~~: Used to be hosted at http://icsconverterwebapp.n8henrie.com, but now an updated version [live at icw.n8henrie.com](http://icw.n8henrie.com), source code at
+~~icsConverterWebapp Live~~: Used to be hosted at http://icsconverterwebapp.n8henrie.com, but now updated version is [live at icw.n8henrie.com](http://icw.n8henrie.com), source code at
 <https://github.com/n8henrie/icw>.